Florida Blue Key Speech and Debate Tournament

 Email for docs: Gianna.firstname.lastname@example.org

-- I have taught communication and/or coached competitive debate and forensics for over a decade.
+- I have taught communication and/or coached competitive debate and forensics since 2011.

-- I judge on the state and national circuits.
+- I judge on state and national circuits.

 - I like clash, clear argumentation, and make sure to warrant and impact your claims.

 - I do not tolerate bigotry or racism in a debate.